HydroModPy/HydroModPy/docs/source/architecture/packages/data.rst

 - ``data/source/`` -- the ``DataSource`` port and its adapters, see below.
 There is no source registry: dispatch on a provider name is still an ``if``/``elif`` in each variable manager.
+- ``data/fetch/`` -- the ``data-fetch`` capability: its declaration, the
+  body that runs it and the four artefact writers, see below.
+It is the caller of the port, kept out of ``data/source/`` so the port stays importable without pydantic.
 - ``data/managers/planner.py`` and ``data/managers/plan.py`` --
   ``DataPlanner`` and immutable ``DataLoadPlan``.
 The planner merges ``[data].types`` with rules that infer extra variables from foreign